ramantehlan/Mateix/README.md

 After comparing all the options, I have decided to synchronize **`immediately`** a change is detected. *It will make it real time, will prevent merge conflict.*

 > **Note:** if we update the device 1, updates will be sent to device 2, that will trigger the script, which will try to update the device 1, and this might go in a loop.
-We need to be handle the **butterfly effect**.
+We need to handle the **butterfly effect**.

 ***